Timing Techniques

 Solar Return Ascendant: Sign-by-Sign Meanings & How to Read the Chart Lord

 The solar return is a chart cast for the exact moment the Sun returns to its natal degree each year.
-The Ascendant of that chart is one of the first things most astrologers check, because it sets the mood and style of the year in a way that is immediately recognizable.
-This guide covers what each Ascendant sign means in a solar return, how to assess the chart lord's condition, and how to combine the SR Ascendant with profections for sharper predictions.
+The Ascendant of that chart is one of the first things most astrologers check, because it sets the mood and style of the year in a way that can be immediately recognizable.
+This guide covers what each Ascendant sign means in a solar return, how to assess the chart lord's condition, and how to combine the SR Ascendant with profections for a more focused annual reading.

 Quick Facts